Ordinary Time: July 29th

 » Enjoy our Liturgical Seasons series of e-books!

-Therefore, the Supreme Pontiff Pope FRANCIS, considering the important evangelical witness they offered in welcoming the Lord Jesus into their home, in listening to him attentively, in believing that he is the resurrection and the life, and accepting the proposal of this Dicastery, has decreed that 29 July be designated in the General Roman Calendar as the Memorial of Saints Martha, Mary and Lazarus..
-This feast is celebrated today both in the Ordinary Form and Extraordinary Form of the Roman Rite.
+Therefore, the Supreme Pontiff Pope Francis in 2021, considering the important evangelical witness they offered in welcoming the Lord Jesus into their home, in listening to him attentively, in believing that he is the resurrection and the life, and accepting the proposal of this Dicastery, has decreed that July 29 be designated in the General Roman Calendar as the Memorial of Saints Martha, Mary and Lazarus.
+Currently (2023) there is an interim Mass formulary at this time.
+The Entrance and Communion Antiphons from the Memorial of St. Martha found in the Proper of Saints have not been altered, but the Collect, Prayer over the Offerings, and Prayer after Communion have been newly-composed or otherwise adjusted.
+These are the Mass readings.

 St. Martha, Mary and Lazarus